All Episodes

 That was next level.

-So that's that's pretty remarkable, man.
+So, that's that's pretty remarkable, man.

-So maybe the maybe the argument isn't whether or not there's an oppressor or or a press, maybe the argument is hey, we got it all wrong.
+So, so maybe the maybe the argument isn't whether or not there's an oppressor or oppressed.

 The actual oppression is occurring from sort of conglomeration.

-Well, it's that actually is I mean, so like to the extent that I take these theories seriously, I think that the most accurate critical theory is class-based original critical theory.
+Well, it's that actually is, I mean, so like to the extent that I take these theories seriously, I think that the most accurate critical theory is class-based original critical theory.

 But that's not necessarily true in a free society.